billti/billti.github.io/_posts/2022-01-30-blob-streaming.md

 we have here is (potentially) partial, and also is not seekable.

-I spent a while looking at the various controller return value helpers in ASP.NET Core, but ultimately that got a little complex and may have hid subtleties, so I went back to basics.
+I spent a while looking at the various controller return value helpers in ASP.NET Core, but ultimately that got a little complex and may have hidden subtleties, so I went back to basics.
 The return value from a controller is typically an `IActionResult`, and all this needs to do is process the response when its `ExecuteResultAsync` method is called.
 Implementing a `BlobStreamResult` class for this that simply set the status and headers, and then streams the content back is simple enough.